 5. Snap Some Photos

 The Old Town is without a doubt one of the most popular places to get your camera out in Edinburgh – and with good reason!
 Historic buildings, cobbled streets and narrow closes make it any Instagramers dream.
 Here are some of our favourite places to get our cameras (or phones!) out in the Old Town.

 If you go, be sure to sample their ‘scoop of the day’!

 The Royal Mile

-Perhaps Edinburgh’s most enchanting and historic streets, there’s always a good photo-op here.
+Perhaps the most enchanting and historic street in Edinburgh’s Old Town, there’s always a good photo-op here.

 We absolutely love this hidden gem, located on West Port.

 You can spend an entire day wandering in and out of Edinburgh’s many closes.
 Some of them are easy to pass by, but if you do you might miss out on some of the city’s most charming courtyards & gardens.

 We can’t resist snapping a photo of this cutie!